 which depicts the sum of the squared differences between the j-th measured data point per subject ( pj) and the value of p at the evaluated parameter values (θ) and at the corresponding time point tj.

-As several combinations of parameter values could result in a well-fitting model, a global minimization was applied, using algorithms that scan a large part of the parameter space.
+As several combinations of parameter values could result in a well-fitting model, a global minimization was applied, using an algorithm that scans a large part of the parameter space.
 This avoids only finding well-fitting parameter values that are close to the initially guessed values, a drawback that occurs in local minimizations.

 The minimization algorithm that was used is called Particle Swarm Optimization (PSO).26 This global minimization technique entails that a number of particles searches the parameter space in parallel.
 Thus, every particle of the group, or swarm, evaluates the RSSθ at each set of parameter values θ that it encounters.
 In each step of the algorithm, all particles of the swarm each evaluate a new location in the parameter space.
 Their searching direction is influenced by their inertia (how strongly they hold on to their original searching direction), their personal minimum and the lowest minimum found in the swarm.
 The PSO algorithm requires specification of the balance of these three search direction factors, for which in this study the three factors were all set at the same value of 0.5, opting for incorporating all three mechanisms equally.